 NCache provides several distributed data structures, each designed to address different application needs:

-- Distributed List
+- Managing Ordered Data with Distributed List

 A distributed list functions as a synchronized collection of items that supports efficient addition, retrieval, and removal operations.
 It ensures data consistency across all nodes in a distributed environment.